 On a related point if you are suffering from signal problems then moving the aerial laterally may well be more effective than using a higher pole.

 Pole caps are plastic caps (or bungs) placed over (or inside) the ends of aerial masts.
 Their primary purpose is to prevent wind noise, though I have to say that worrying about the wind noise you`d get from the pole, when there`s an aerial mounted on the end of it, is like the captain of the Titanic worrying how much it`ll cost to clean his uniform when it gets soaked as the freezing North Atlantic water creeps inexorably up his ship......
 Actually, it must be said, under certain conditions, you can get a low whistle created when wind blows across the end of a pole, but it`s fairly rare and not usually that loud either.
+Other uses of pole caps are for masts concreted into the ground, to stop them filling with water !

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.